 Add a 100-microliter droplet of pre-warmed BSA (B-S-A) in the central indentation of each outlet channel of a 48-well, 24-microchannel plate [1].
 Place the interface on top of the microchannel plate, aligning the four bolts of the interface with their corresponding sockets in the plate [2].

-Talent adding PBS droplet in the central indentation of outlet channel of the plate.
+Talent adding BSA droplet in the central indentation of outlet channel of the plate.

 Talent placing the interface on top of the microchannel plate.

 Tighten the bolts with fingers [1-TXT] and then use the torque wrench to tighten the interface further [2].
 Open the microfluidics software interface and set the mode to Manual.
 Use the default fluid option Water@19degC for both sets of the columns and set shear to 1 dyne per square centimeter [3].
 Authors: How would you like JoVE’s voice-over talent to pronounce Water@19degC?
+Water at 19 degrees Celsius

 Talent tightening the bolt with hands.
 TEXT: Caution!
 Resistance indicates misalignment Videographer: This shot will be used again at 3.1.3